 Step 17: Now, go to the layers option, and use the New Adjustment layer option to create a layer for Hue and Saturation.
 This effect will help in controlling the brightness and darkness of the image,

 Step 18: Now, save this document as shown in the image below.

 - Now, open the portrait image that needs to be placed in the newly created background.

 - Use the selection tools to extract the portrait and remove the background from the image, as shown in the image below.

 Step 19: Bring the portrait to this document and adjust the same as shown in the image below.

 Step 20: You can add some more effects to the portrait, as shown in the image below.
 The newly created portrait looks as shown in the image below.

 The portrait effect can be created using some amazing filters and effects.
 There is no direct definition associated with the portrait effect.
 So, we can play and add any no. of effects on the portrait created.

 This is a guide to Portrait Effect in Photoshop.
-Here we discuss an introduction, what is portrait effect and example of how to create a Portrait Effect in Photoshop in step by step manner.
+Here we discuss an introduction, the portrait effect, and how to create a Portrait Effect in Photoshop in a step-by-step manner.
 You can also go through our other related articles to learn more –

 - How to Blend Images in Photoshop?